meffie/virt-lab/README.md

 ### Ubuntu notes

+You may encounter an error message on Ubuntu when attempting create a guest with a custom disk size:

+    - Resizing the disk to 20G ...
+ERR: Could not resize disk.

-[Ubuntu][2] distributes the linux images as unreadable by regular users.
-This breaks the ability of libguestfs to modify guest images, unless running as root.
-In order to fix this, you will need to override the file permission settings for the linux kernel images on Ubuntu, which can be done with the `dpkg-stateoverride` command.
+This happens because current versions of [Ubuntu][2] distribute linux images as unreadable by regular users, which breaks the ability of libguestfs to modify guest images.
+This can be fixed by overriding the file permission settings of the linux kernel images on Ubuntu.

+Use the following `dpkg-statoverride` command to make your linux images readable by non-root users, allowing you to modify your guest images.

-    $ sudo dpkg-statoverride --add root root 0644 /boot/vmlinux-$(uname -r) --update
+    $ for image in /boot/vmlinu*; do sudo dpkg-statoverride --update --add root root 0644 $image || true; done

-This will need to be done each time the kernel is upgraded.
+You will need to override new kernel images *everytime* the kernel is upgraded.

 ## Configuration